comboy/bitcoin-elixir/README.md

 ## Why?

-It's handy to have Bitcoin tools for operatino on addresss, transactions and scripts in the language of your choice.
+It's handy to have Bitcoin tools for operations on addresses, signatures, transactions and scripts in the language of your choice.
 Regarding full node, because it's fun.
-Given that Bitcoin protocol is defined by the reference client, playing with your own implementation is one of a very few ways to truly understand how Bitcoin works.
-It is not meant to be used as a wallet.
+Given that Bitcoin protocol is defined by the reference client, playing with your own implementation is one of a very few ways to truly understand how Bitcoin works. **It is not meant to be used as a wallet.**

+## Usage

+To use as a library, add it to your deps:

+    {:bitcoin, "~> 0.0.2"}

+`:libsecp256k1` is an optional dependency (because it requires c++ compilation), which means that when `bitcoin-elixir` is used as a lib, it won't be automatically added.
+If you want to use it, just add it in your deps:

+    {:libsecp256k1, [github: "mbrix/libsecp256k1", manager: :rebar]}

+When it's not present, erlang's `:crypto` module is used.

 ## Running the node